 A state signal has a Markov property if every next state s{t+1} and next reward r{t+1} depends only on the current state s_t and its accompanying action a_t , regardless of the history.
 An RL problem is an MDP if its state signal has the Markov property.
-For example, the pole-balancing task introduced in section I is an MDP because the state of the task, including position and velocity of the cart as well as the angle and angular velocity of the pole, is sufficient to foretell the future operations of the system.
+For example, the pole-balancing task introduced in section I is an MDP because the state of the task, including position and velocity of the cart as well as the angle and angular velocity of the system.
 In summary, MDP is the crucial problem domain in RL.